carch-org/docs/docs/installation/cmd.md

  --list-scripts       List all available scripts in /usr/bin/scripts.
  --update             Update Carch using the latest script.
  --gtk                Launch the GTK interface.
+ --uninstall          Uninstall Carch and remove all associated files.
 ```

    - `--help`  *Displays the help message.*